Hearing the words European waterfall might evoke recollections of Langfoss, Stuibenfall, or Mardalsfossen. But that’s not what this article is about.

-Instead of diving into a plunge pool, we will dive into how profits from private equity are distributed.
-And more specifically, we will compare and contrast the American Waterfall with the European Waterfall.
+Instead of diving into a plunge pool, we will examine how profits from private equity are distributed.
+More specifically, we will compare and contrast the American Waterfall with the European Waterfall.
 But first, let’s define some terms.

 What Is A Waterfall And Who Is Involved?